 From 1922 to 1935, there were intermittent efforts to revive the Old A's until the organisation went into recess in 1935.
 There were no recorded activities of the Old A’s from 1935 until the mid-1960s, when former students and staff led by Alex Wiren initiated the revival of the association with the support of then Principal Duncan McGhie.
 In 1976 the Old A's was reconstituted as the Old A’s (Retired) Association.

 Since the mid-1960s the Old A's have been meeting twice a year at Epsom Campus under the leadership of a succession of very able presidents and committee members.
 The committee also ran a bi-annual newsletter edited by its President, Bob Baird, from 2014-2019.
-On 30 September 2019 the Old A's (Retired) Association held its final meeting at Epsom Campus before it again went on recess.
+On 30 September 2019 the Old A's (Retired) Association held its final meeting at Epsom Campus before it again went into recess.

 Graduates of the Faculty of Education and Social Work, as well as the Old A's, are members of the University of Auckland Alumni Association.